openvinotoolkit/nncf/docs/compression_algorithms/Pruning.md

 Then during pruning filters with smaller ![G(F_i)](https://latex.codecogs.com/png.latex?G%28F_i%29) importance function will be pruned first.

 #### Algorithm statistics
-A model compression can be measured by two main metrics: filter pruning rate and FLOPs pruning rate.
-While filter pruning rate shows the ratio of removed filters to the total number of filters in the model, FLOPs pruning rate indicates how the removed filters affect the number of floating point operations required to run a model.
+A model compression can be measured by two main metrics: filter pruning level and FLOPs pruning level.
+While filter pruning level shows the ratio of removed filters to the total number of filters in the model, FLOPs pruning level indicates how the removed filters affect the number of floating point operations required to run a model.

 During the algorithm execution several compression statistics are available:

 `Target pruning level for the current epoch` - a pruning level calculated by the algorithm scheduler at each training epoch for all layers previously defined as prunable.
-Note that this metric does not indicate the whole model filter pruning rate, as it does not take into account the number of filters in layers that cannot be pruned.
+Note that this metric does not indicate the whole model filter pruning level, as it does not take into account the number of filters in layers that cannot be pruned.

 `FLOPs pruning level` - estimated reduction in the number of floating point operations of the model.